davidsjohnson/UnityOscLib/README.md

 ### Configuration

+1. Add the ```OscReceiverManager``` to any persistent GameObject in the main Unity scene (or simply add the ```OscManagers``` Unity prefab to the scene).
-1. Configure the port to listen for incoming messages on.
+2. Configure the port to listen for incoming messages on.
-2. Optionally, configure OSC Handlers through the inspectors (see the next section)
+3. Optionally, configure OSC Handlers through the inspectors (see the next section)

 ### Handling OSC Messages